jacobandreas/nmn2/README.md

 are provided in the `config` directory.

 Looking for SHAPES?
-I haven't finished integrating it with the rest of the code, check out the `shapes` branch of this repository for data and code.
+I haven't finished integrating it with the rest of the code, but check out the `shapes` branch of this repository for data and code.

 ## TODO